drewsdata/ablog/content/post/2017-11-13-application-budget-approver-report.md

 dbCon <- RODBC::odbcConnect("dbDSN")

-### Get a character vector of all non-terminated employee IDs from the database
+# Get a character vector of all non-terminated employee IDs from the database
 input_Emp_ID <- sqlQuery(dbCon,as.is=TRUE, "select emp_ID from emp_directory
                 where [status] !='T'")
 input_Emp_ID <- as.vector(input_Emp_ID$emp_ID)

-### Create list placeholder for data
+# Create list placeholder for data
 emp_ID_List <- list()

-### SQL CTE iteration generating reverse hierarchy for each emp_ID in the vector
+# SQL CTE iteration generating reverse hierarchy for each emp_ID
-### and append to list
+# in the input_Emp_ID vector - append results to the list placeholder
 for (i in input_Emp_ID) {
   get_Each_Emp_ID <-
                     sqlQuery(dbCon,as.is=TRUE, paste0("